Derengoski/Derengoski/README.md

 Hey there!
-This is Letícía!
+This is Letícia! 👋🏻